jamielaw-smith/STARS_library/README.md

 ## description:

 STARS_library is a grid of fallback rates to the black hole (dM/dt) from 3D hydrodynamical simulations of tidal disruption events (TDEs) using realistic stellar models.
+Possible use cases are:

 (1) One can download the dmdts from Law-Smith+2020a here: LINK.